yinkaipeng/spark/docs/timeline.md

 logging will be disabled.
 We recommend this for long-lived streaming applications, as they generate too much history for the timeline server to play back.
 Note that the filesystem log also has issues with very large logs, though less severely.

 1. If the class-name is mis-spelled or cannot be instantiated, an error message will be logged; the application will still run.

 1. YARN history publishing can run alongside the filesystem history listener; both histories can be viewed by an appropriately configured history service.

-1. If the timeline service is disabled, that is the YARN configuratin `yarn.timeline-service.enabled` is not
-`true`, then the history will not be published: the application will still run.
+1. If the timeline service is disabled, that is the YARN configuratin `yarn.timeline-service.enabled` is not `true`, then the history will not be published: the application will still run.

 1. Similarly, in a cluster where the timeline service is disabled, the history server will simply show an empty history, while warning that the history service is disabled.

 1. In a secure cluster, the user must have the Kerberos credentials to interact with the timeline server.
 Being logged in via `kinit` or a keytab should suffice.

 1. If the application is killed it will be listed as incompleted.
 In an application started as a `--master yarn-client` this happens if the client process is stopped with a `kill -9` or process failure).
 Similarly, an application started with `--master yarn-cluster` will remain incompleted if killed without warning, if it fails, or it is killed via the `yarn kill` command.

-Specific configuration options:
+Once the history server is confident that the application is no longer running, it will be converted to a "completed" application.
+This does not mean that it has succeded —only that it is no longer running.

+### Configuration Options

 <table class="table">
   <tr><th>Property Name</th><th>Default</th><th>Meaning</th></tr>